 Fig. S3.
 Alternative presentation of simulation results across environments: distance between optima (𝛿).
 Panel (a) plots the relationship between the angle of divergence, ϴ, and the Euclidean distance between parental optima, 𝛿 (thick black line).
-We also plot the fraction of beneficial mutations expected to be unique in just one population (grey line; see Fig. 3B).
+We also plot the fraction of beneficial mutations expected to be beneficial in just one population (grey line; see Fig. 3B).
 Panel (b) plots the same data in as in Fig. 3A, respectively, but with 𝛿 on the x-axis.
 The black line is the 1:1 line for simulations initiated with standing variation.